MuhammadKotb/GameOfLife/README.md

 # Why it is Important

+  The Game of Life is Undecidable.
-  A person cannot logically or mathematically predict the future state of the game
+  A person cannot logically or mathematically predict exactly the future state of the game over a finite amount of time.
   It is very interseting and fun way to show and discuss undecidability in Mathmetaics.

 [More on Undecidability](https://en.wikipedia.org/wiki/Undecidable_problem)